 Reduce Energy Consumption

-Another way is to use LED bulbs instead of the old bulbs or you can use window awnings to cut the air-conditioning usage.
-All in all, by spending less energy you’ll both help the environment and save a couple of dollars while doing it.
+Another way is to use LED bulbs instead of the old bulbs.
+Furthermore or you can use window awnings to cut the air-conditioning usage.
+Consequently and all in all, by spending less energy you’ll help the environment.
+Finally and save a couple of dollars while doing it.

-Humanity is currently at the crossroads.
-We’ll either significantly change the way we live or we’ll face extreme consequences in the future.
+In conclusion, humanity is currently at the crossroads.
+We’ll can either significantly change the way we live.
+Or we’ll face extreme consequences in the future.
 Global warming isn’t only going to affect the temperature on our planet, it’ll also bring floods and cause entire species to migrate.
 The sooner we realize just how damaging our presence has been on this planet the better for us.
-Implementing these tips doesn’t have to be difficult for you – as long as you’re willing to try you’ll find enjoyment in going green.
+Implementing these tips doesn’t have to be difficult for you.
+Finally and as long as you’re willing to try, you’ll find enjoyment in going green.